GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 # CsvDataTypeObject
+Convenience class to read up to 50 CsvColumns from a Csv document.

-- Simple mapping object mapping to 50 columns ready to use. all fields are string only.
+- All fields are string only.
 - this object can be usefull if you want to use the CsvReader<T> on unknown csv files.
 - Object can be used on any Csv regardless their number of columns.
 (Column indexes above 50 will be ignored)
 - Object has the Deconstruct implemented so you can use shorthands for fields.
 - Object is comparable by value.

-it's an alternative to CsvStreamReader.
+- Implicit convert from Csv line string to CsvDataTypeObject and back to string.

 ~~~cs
     using (CsvReader<CsvDataTypeObject> _reader = new(_file))